Shadow and Bone season 2 has been greenlit – but it'll be a while before the Netflix fantasy show returns to our screens

-Kaz, Jesper and Inej, too, will return.
+Kaz, Jesper and Inej, too, should be part of the season 2 line up.
 As in the Six of Crows duology, the Dregs’ story (more on this below) will line up with Nina and Matthias’, so we should see that trio link up with the latter duo.
 This was hinted at in season 1’s final episode, so expect them to join forces as they do in the novels.

-As for which characters could make the leap from Bardugo’s book series to the live-action TV series, Heisserer revealed (per Collider) that there will be “one hundred percent more Wylan” in season 2 if it’s made.
+As for which characters could make the leap from Bardugo’s book series to the live-action TV series, Heisserer revealed (per Collider) that there will be “one hundred percent more Wylan” in season 2.
 In the novels, Wylan Van Eck joins the Dregs as their demolitions expert for a job inside Fjerdan’s military stronghold known as the Ice Court.

 Shadow and Bone season 2 trailer: is there one?